Alternative investment options for complicated times

 A reputable intermediary, such as an auction house or wine buyer, can help navigate these complex markets, which are full of pitfalls for the unwary.

-If you are not an expert, taking advice from someone who is qualified to do so is extremely important.
+If you are not an expert, taking advice from someone who is qualified to do so is critical.
 A reputable intermediary, such as an auction house or wine buyer, can help navigate these complex markets, which are full of pitfalls for the unwary.

 Precious metals

-For many decades, investors have bought gold as a safe haven in which to shelter against catastrophe – rampant inflation, the collapse of financial markets, or economic meltdown.
-Gold proved a poor investment in the stock market boom years but returned to favour in 2019 and especially in 2020 as investors worried about the impact of the pandemic.
-More recently the gold price has plateaued as economic recovery has taken hold.
+For many decades, investors have bought gold as a safe haven in which to shelter against catastrophe – in particular rampant inflation, but also the collapse of financial markets and economic meltdown.
+Gold proved a poor investment during the stock market boom years but returned to favour in 2019 and especially in 2020 as investors worried about the impact of the pandemic.
+More recently, though, the gold price has plateaued as economic recovery tentatively took hold.

 The gold price also has a relationship with interest rates.
-Because it doesn’t pay an income, its value tends to languish at times when interest rates are rising, as they are today.
-The emergence of crypto-currencies and their appeal to younger generations of investors may also affect the relative attractiveness of gold.
-It is possible that bitcoin will start to take its place as an alternative asset for tough economic times, although the volatility of virtual currencies in recent years has made clear they are not a one-way bet.
+Because it doesn’t pay an income, gold’s value tends to languish at times when interest rates are rising, as they are today.
+The emergence of crypto-currencies and their appeal to younger generations of investors may also affect the relative appeal of gold.
+It is possible that bitcoin or other digital assets might start to take its place as an alternative safe haven for tough economic times, although the volatility of virtual currencies in recent years has made clear they are not a one-way bet.

 Other precious metals often follow the trajectory of gold, except where they have a specific and valuable industrial use.
 Palladium, for example, is used in electronics and chemical applications.
-It is also worth noting that precious metals can offer effective portfolio protection at times of international crisis.
+Precious metals, too, can offer effective portfolio protection at times of international political upheavals.

-Commodities have regularly provided a hedge against inflation, since demand rises as the global economy expands, which is liable to pushes prices higher.
+Commodities have regularly provided a hedge against inflation, since demand rises as the global economy expands, which is liable to push prices higher.

 Commodities and agriculture

-Commodities have regularly provided a hedge against inflation, since demand rises as the global economy expands, which is liable to pushes prices higher.
-This traditional correlation may be losing some of its force – economic expansion in the 21st century has not necessarily created as much demand for raw materials as it did 20 years ago.
-The market is also changing as countries start to create green infrastructure and accelerate the energy transition, entailing demand for different types of raw materials.
+Commodities have regularly provided a hedge against inflation, since demand rises as the global economy expands, which is liable to push prices higher.
+This traditional correlation may be losing some of its force – economic expansion in the 21st century has not necessarily created as much new demand for raw materials as it did 20 years ago.
+The market is also changing as countries start to create green infrastructure and accelerate the energy transition, entailing demand for different types of raw material, such as so-called rare earths.

-There are also threats to global food supply, including climate change and political unrest, that affect food prices.
-The UN Food and Agriculture Organization estimates that agricultural production will need to increase by 70% by 2050 in order to feed the world’s forecast population of nine billion people.
-Investing in these assets therefore raises certain moral issues that are not trivial and even more sensitive since the start of the war in Ukraine.
+Meanwhile, threats to global food supply, including climate change and political unrest such as military risks to exports from Russia and Ukraine, are also spurring food prices.
+The UN Food and Agriculture Organization estimates that agricultural production will need to increase by 70% by 2050 in order to feed the world’s forecast population of 9.7 billion people.
+Investing in these assets therefore raises significant moral issues that have become even more sensitive since the onset of the war in Ukraine.

 From currencies to catastrophe bonds

-Other types of investment reserved in the past for institutions are gradually entering the mainstream, for those with an appetite to take more risk in search of higher returns.
-Venture capital offers investors the opportunity to benefit from innovative and fast-growing young companies, sometimes encouraged by generous tax breaks.
+Other types of investment reserved in the past for institutions are gradually entering the mainstream, at least for well-informed investors with an appetite to take on more risk in search of higher returns.
+Venture capital offers investors the opportunity to benefit from innovative and fast-growing young companies, and is encouraged by generous tax breaks in some countries.

-Increasingly, venture capital and private equity will be the channel to invest in emerging technology companies.
-This type of ownership gives business owners more freedom than they might have after a stock market listing.
-Investors interested in venture capital and private equity now also have a range of collective investment options.
-But investors should also remember that in many cases innovative start-ups never return investors’ money; venture capital firms look to the handful of stand-out successes to compensate for multiple failures.
+Increasingly, venture capital and private equity have become the channel to invest in emerging technology companies.
+This type of ownership gives business owners more freedom and control than they might have after a stock market listing.
+Investors interested in venture capital and private equity now also have a range of fund options.
+But investors should also remember that most innovation-focused start-ups never return any money to investors; venture capital firms look to the handful of stand-out successes to compensate for the majority of failures.

-Currency funds may also provide diversification away from bond and equity markets, because currencies are a relative trade – i.e. one currency against another.
-Skilled currency managers aim to deliver positive returns in all market conditions, but this goal is very difficult to achieve and many go out of business.
+Currency funds may also provide diversification away from bond and equity markets, because currencies are a relative value trade – one currency against another, or against a basket of currencies.
+Skilled currency managers aim to deliver positive returns under all market conditions, but this goal is very difficult to achieve and many go out of business.

-Other options could include catastrophe bonds, whose returns are generally contingent on extreme weather rather than economic disruption.
-Specialist lending funds have emerged over the past decade as in some countries capital constraints have prompted banks to cut back corporate lending.
+Other options could include catastrophe bonds, whose returns are usually contingent on extreme weather or natural disasters such as earthquakes rather than economic disruption.
+Specialist lending funds have emerged over the past decade as in many countries capital constraints have prompted banks to cut back corporate lending, especially to smaller and riskier businesses.

-Some or all of these investments could play a useful role in achieving greater portfolio stability at a time when the environment for conventional financial markets is less predictable.
-It is also good investment practice to increase the diversity of your portfolio and look for ways to smooth out returns over time – but always be aware of the potential pitfalls.
+Some or all of these investment classes could play a useful role in attaining greater portfolio stability at a time when the environment for conventional financial markets has become less predictable.
+It is also good investment practice to increase the diversity of your portfolio and look for ways to smooth out returns over time – as long as you remain aware of the potential pitfalls.

-Let us end this article by reminding you that the current geopolitical tensions make any medium-term projection particularly delicate and that it is more important than ever to seek the help of competent experts before considering any investment in these alternative options.
-You have been warned!
+Finally, you should always remember that the current geopolitical tensions make any medium-term projection particularly uncertain, so it is more important than ever to seek the help of qualified experts before considering any investment in many alternative asset classes, where the watchword is caveat emptor.

 It may be an opportune moment to start thinking about incorporating alternative options to diversify and, ideally, inflation-proof an investment portfolio.